Abortion in Connecticut: Statistics

 In the period between 1972 and 1974, there were zero recorded illegal abortion deaths in the state.
 In 1990, 443,000 women in the state faced the risk of an unintended pregnancy.
 In 2014, 67% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 4.5 deaths per 1,000 live births.

 Deaths as a result of illegal abortions

 In 1964, Gerri Santoro of Connecticut died trying to obtain an illegal abortion and her photo became the symbol of the pro-choice movement.
 A photo of her dead body was published in April 1973 in Ms. magazine, making her death a rallying cry for many in the abortion rights movement.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, thousands protested in New Haven, Connecticut.
+On the same day over a hundred abortion rights protesters gathered in downtown Stamford and the New Milford Town Green.